logandhillon/optinet/docs/osi.md

 ## Network Layer (L3)

-Since Optinet is a broadcast network, nothing happens in the network layer.
+Optinet is a broadcast network.
+All packets are networked to all devices.

 ## Transport Layer (L4)